artyredd/MiniMapMod/README.md

 If you have an issue, discover a bug, or have a recommendation please file an issue on my github page.

 ### Change Log
+Compatibility Patch 3.0.0
+- Added compatability for Survivors of the Void
+- Updated to new Unity Reference packages
+- Updated to new BepInEx/RoR2 API

 Hotfix 2.04
 - enabled mini-map by default, making it so players dont need to remember to press 'M' to show it every time they start the game
 - performance minor